Frequently asked questions

 I am injured and/or cannot run the event (family commitment, work obligation, etc.).
 Can I get a refund, donate my entry or transfer my entry to someone else?

-No. Per our official event rules and guidelines: Sale and/or transfer of race entries/bib numbers is strictly prohibited and will result in the disqualification and/or banning of any individuals involved from future events.
-All entry fees are non-refundable and cannot be deferred toward a future event.
+No. Per our official event rules: Sale and/or transfer of race entries/bib numbers is strictly prohibited and will result in the disqualification and/or banning of any individuals involved from future events.
+All entry fees are non-refundable.

-No. Please refer to our official event rules and guidelines.
+There are no exceptions.
+Please refer to our event rules for more information.

-How can I make a change to my registration information (i.e. misspelling, address, e-mail, T-shirt size)?
+How can I make a change to my registration information (i.e. misspelling, email, T-shirt size)?

 Is the Bank of America Chicago Marathon walker-friendly?

-Please note that participants who cross the finish line after 6:30:59 will not be recognized as official finishers and their names will not be printed in the Official Results Book or the Commemorative Newspaper.
+Please note that participants who cross the finish line after 6:30:59 will not be recognized as official finishers and their names may not be printed in the official Results Book or the commemorative newspaper.

 What is a rolling time limit?